fyemane/Multi-Sudoku-console/README.md

 # Multi-Sudoku-console
 WORK IN PROGRESS

 A Windows console C program run on Visual Studio that can solve Sudoku puzzles in multiple versions.
 The program will take an inputted (or empty) 9x9 grid and output the completed grid, along with the number of backtracking iterations to complete the Sudoku grid.
-The program can solve Sudoku puzzles in the following variants.
+The program can solve Sudoku puzzles in the following variants:

 | Variant | Description |
 | - | - |